Organised by RGI & GINGR

 - Dr Kimberly Russell – Associate Professor of Teaching at Rutgers University

-- Dr Kendall Jefferys – Postdoctoral Research Associate, University of Oxford
+- Kendall Jefferys – Postdoctoral Research Associate, University of Oxford

 - Tiina Seppänen – Senior Expert, Land Use and Environment, Fingrid